Janushirasana – Head To Knee Pose – Steps & Benefits

-Janu Sirsasana also called ‘Head to Knee Pose’ is an excellent forward bend asana in which the hamstring muscles, back, thighs, arms and the shoulders are nicely stretched.
+Janushirasana, also called ‘Head to Knee Pose’, is an excellent forward bend asana in which the hamstring muscles, back, thighs, arms, and shoulders are nicely stretched.
 It is a seated asana, and it gets its name from the fact that the forehead touches the knee in the final pose.
-When in the final position of this asana, each of the vertebrae is separated, stimulating the nerves, improving circulation around the spine and nourishing the spinal cord.
-Janu Sirsasana also soothes the mind and calms the heart.
+In the final position of this asana, each of the vertebrae is separated, stimulating the nerves, improving circulation around the spine and nourishing the spinal cord.
+Janushirasana also soothes the mind and calms the heart.

 - Sit on a Yoga Mat with the legs stretched out and the feet together.